lbussy/brew-bubbles/docs/installation/index.rst

     esptool write_flash 0x00000 firmware.bin 0x300000 spiffs.bin

 Please note that this takes advantage of *esptool*'s capability to auto-detect the controller attached via USB.
-If you have other devices directly attached to your system, this may fail and you will need to specify the port manually.
+If you have other devices directly attached to your system, this may fail, and you will need to specify the port manually.
 For example: `-p /dev/ttyUSB0` (or `-p COM3` on Windows.)

-If you desire to erase your controller completely, you may also use `esptool`'s erase flash option:
+If you desire to erase your controller, you may also use `esptool`'s erase flash option:
 ::

     esptool erase_flash